 The Temple Mount is open to tourists on a very limited schedule that works around prayer times.
 You can enter between Sunday and Thursday between 7:30 am to 10:30 am and then again from 12:30 to 1:30 pm.

 Follow Jesus’ Last Steps at Via Dolorosa

-As you make your way along the processional route, it is not uncommon to see devout pilgrims carrying crosses as they follow the footsteps of their saviour.
-Numbered plaques on the wall indicate where various notable scenes from the bible took place.
+As you make your way along the processional route, it is not uncommon to see devout pilgrims carrying crosses as they follow the footsteps of their savior.
+Numbered plaques on the wall indicate where various notable scenes from the Bible took place.